-Mitchel Denham is a partner in the firm’s Civil Litigation practice group.
-His practice focuses on the areas of health care, state & federal government investigations, open records issues, general civil litigation, election law, environmental law, white collar crime, and a variety of other matters.
+Mitchel Denham is a partner in the firm’s Health Care, Civil Litigation, and Government practice groups.
+His practice focuses on the areas of health care, government procurement, state & federal government investigations, administrative hearings and actions, open records matters, general civil litigation, election law, white collar crime, and a variety of other matters.

 Mitchel is active in the Louisville community.
 He serves as Treasurer of the Norton Children’s Hospital Foundation and is a regular volunteer with the Bluegrass Center for Autism.
 He resides in Louisville, Kentucky with his wife and three children.